jbrun001/foodmanager/project-highlights.md

 > https://jbrun001.github.io/Food_Waste_Analysis_Final.html

 ## Project
-This was the first project I managed with a full full trial, with participants using the app and this had an impact on their household finances (meal planning and food purchase).
+This was the first time I had managed a project which included a trial of the application to collect data as part of an experiment.
+In addition participants use of the app had an impact on their household finances (meal planning and food purchase), so there was a lot of pressure for the application to operate as expected.
 The trial created time pressure within the project, but also helped with focus when deciding priorities (if the feature / function helped the success of the trial it was a higher priority).

 Working across 4 platforms (web, Android, iOS, and Admin web) was a challenge in terms of testing.
 By selecting native flutter components only the Authentication elements required platform specific code.